senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Legend

-1. :thinking: - A "thinker" means that a little extra thinking may be required.
+1. :thinking: - A "thinker" icon means that a little extra thinking may be required.
    Perhaps you'll need to make some choices.
+   Perhaps it's an optional step.
-1. :pencil2: - A "pencil" means that the instructions may need modification before performing.
+1. :pencil2: - A "pencil" icon means that the instructions may need modification before performing.
+1. :warning: - A "warning" icon means that something tricky is happening, so pay attention.

 ## Expectations